Built-in Scenarios¶

 Info

-flags (--sink, --encoder, --endpoint).
-Use @name when you want the full set of flags
+Use @name on a signal subcommand when you want the full set of per-signal flags

 Scenario catalog¶